Temple for Sri Anjana Devi-Sri Anjaneya at Sri Hanuman's birth place

 Sesha and Garuda Hills

 Tirupati is one of the famous places situated in Seshachalam.
 The abode of Lord Sri Venkateswara is in Tirumala.
-He is known famously as Lord of seven hills “Saptagirinivasa”.
+He is known famously as Lord of seven hills ‘Saptagirinivasa’.

 Seven Hills - Seshachalam

-Tirumala Hills are part of Seshachalam Hills range.
+Tirumala Hills are part of the Seshachalam Hills range.
 The hills are 853 meters above sea level.
 The Hills comprises seven peaks, representing the seven hoods of Adisesha.
 Lord’s abode is located in the seventh peak namely Venkatadri, hence Lord is known by the name Sri Venkateswara.

 The seven hills, also called Saptagiri, represent the Saptarishi (seven sages).
 Hence the Lord is named Saptagirinivasa.
 The seven hills are 1.
 Vrushabhadri – Hill of Nandi, (the vahana of Lord Shiva), 2.
 Anjanadri – Hill of Anjana Devi mother of Lord Hanuman, birth place of lord Hanuman, 3.
-Neeladri – Hill of Neela Devi – It is because of boon granted by Lord Venkateswara to Neela Devi.
+Neeladri – Hill of Neela Devi – It is because of the boon granted by Lord Venkateswara to Neela Devi.
 It is believed that hair offered by the devotees is accepted by Neela Devi, 4.
 Garudadri or Garudachalam – Hill of Garuda, the vahana of Lord Vishnu, 5.
 Seshadri or Seshachalam – Hill of Sesha, the dasa of Lord Vishnu, 6.
 Naraynadri– Hill of Narada Muni, 7.
-Venkatadri – Hill of Lord Venkateswara
+Venkatadri – Hill of Lord Venkateswara.

 Anjanadri Hills and Sri Anjanadevi

 As told by Sri Mathanga Maharshi, Anjana Devi undertakes penance at a peaceful place in the Seshachalam Hills range.
-Presently the hill is known by the name Anjanadri and one of the peaks of Seshachalam.
-As per the words of Sri Hanuman in Srimad Valmiki Ramayana, Sri Anjaneya was born in the womb of the wife of that great monkey Kesari [Sri Anjana Devi], by the grace of the wind-god [Marut-Vayu].
+Presently the hill is known by the name Anjanadri and is one of the peaks of Seshachalam.
+As per the words of Sri Hanuman in Srimad Valmiki Ramayana, Sri Anjaneya was born in the womb of the wife of that great monkey Kesari [Sri Anjana Devi], by the grace of the wind god [Marut-Vayu].
 He also adds he got the name Hanuman in this world by his activity.

 Jabali and Anjanadri Hill

-The hill where Sri Anjana Devi had made penance presently known as Anjanadri and is seen Tirumala.
-We had in one of the article on “Sri Jabali Anjaneya” elaborated the relation of Sri Anjaneya and this mountain Anjanadri.
+The hill where Sri Anjana Devi had made penance is presently known as Anjanadri and is seen as Tirumala.
+We had in one of the articles on ‘Sri Jabali Anjaneya’ elaborated on the relationship between Sri Anjaneya and the mountain Anjanadri.
 Devotees may kindly see that article for more details about “Sri Jabali Maharshi” and his penance at this hill.

 Sri Periya Tirumalai Nambi

 Sri Periya Tirumalai Nambi the great and humble srivaishnavite was doing theertha kainkaryam to Lord Venkateswara at Tirumalai.
-He also happens to be maternal uncle of Sri Ramanuja.
+He also happens to be the maternal uncle of Sri Ramanuja.
 He is an exponent in Srimad Ramayana.
 Swamy Alavandar had instructed Sri Periya Tirumalai Nambi to pass on the sampradayic knowledge of Sri Ramayanam to Sri Ramanuja.
 Therefore, he forwarded instructions to Ramanuja to go to Tirumala to receive the treasure from Sri Nambi.

 Thathachar and Akasa Ganga